O/C mapper - object to cloud

 That, being said, close coupling between data and data processing isn’t doomed to be an ugly mess.
 We have found that obsessively object-oriented patterns applied to Blob Storage can made the code both elegant and readable.

-Lokad.Cloud is entering its beta stage with the release of the 0.2.x series, check it out.
+Lokad.Cloud is entering its beta stage with the release of the 0.2.x series.